1. When participating in a comic battle, all involved characters must be drawn in a comic for it to be posted.

-14. Tracing art is not allowed.
+14. Tracing or copying art is not allowed.
 You cannot trace art from sources that you did not create yourself.
 Using reference is allowed, blatant tracing is not.

 Action taken for breaking this rule: If you are caught tracing, your comic will be taken down and considered a default.
 You will be banned from battling for a period of time determined by the council – minimum of 1 month.
 Repeat offenders will be perma-banned from battling.

 15. Comic battles must be drawn in the time frame given.
 Starting earlier than the given start time is prohibited.

 Action taken for breaking this rule: If start drawing a comic before the comic countdown has started, you will be given an immediate default.
 You will be banned from battling for a period of time to be determined by council – minimum of 3 months.
 Repeat offenders will be perma-banned.

 16. Perma-Banned members can appeal to the council, if they wish.
 Appeals will be dealt with on a case by case basis.